 - Pain or discomfort in the throat or behind the breastbone

 Remember that conditions other than oesophageal cancer can cause these symptoms.
 But tell your doctor if you have any symptoms that don't go away or get worse.

 You can view and print the quick guides for all the pages in the about oesophageal cancer section.

 This is the most common symptom of oesophageal cancer.
-There may be some pain in the form of a burning sensation when swallowing food.
+There may be some pain, such as a burning sensation when swallowing food.
 Or you may feel that your food is sticking in your throat or chest and you can't swallow it.
 A harmless narrowing of the oesophagus (called a stricture) may cause difficulty in swallowing.
-But these problems can be due to a tumour or swelling blocking the oesophagus.
+But these problems can also be due to a tumour or swelling blocking the oesophagus.
 Either way, it is very important to see your doctor and get them to check out what is causing the symptoms.

-If you are having difficulty getting your food down, it may just come back up again soon after swallowing.
+Food may come back up soon after swallowing.
 This is really more like regurgitating food than being sick.
 With oesophageal cancer, it is usually hard food that sticks and comes back up at first.
-But if left untreated, you may start to regurgitate soft foods, drinks and even saliva.
+But if left untreated, you may start to bring back up soft foods, drinks and even saliva.

 Losing weight is also a common symptom of oesophageal cancer.
 It may happen because you are having difficulty swallowing or discomfort when eating and this is putting you off your food.
 In some cases, extreme weight loss can be a sign of an advanced cancer.
 If you are losing weight and are worried, see your doctor.